kornha/parliament/README.md

 **Parliament** is an open-source news project that organizes news by `Confidence`, `Bias`, `Newsworthiness`, and `Context` to tell maximally truthful news in a clear and measurable way.

+### Key Concepts

+* **Parliament** is the open-source repo that anyone can contribute to.
+* **Parliament** is based on the whitepaper [Credible News](#whitepaper), by [Alexander Kornhauser](https://www.linkedin.com/in/alexkornhauser/).
+  * The author of this whitepaper does not speak for Parliament or necessarily reflect Parliament's view on [Commitment to Zero Political Evangelism](#commitment-to-zero-political-evangelism).
+  * Parliament's belief is that the approach laid out in the whitepaper represents the theoretical best way to present maximally truthful and maximally unbiased news without the need for direct content validation.
+* **www.parliament.foundation** (launched in early 2025) is a **commercial Web and Mobile** implementation of Parliament.
+  * Anyone can host a Parliament, provided there is compliance with the [LICENSE](LICENSE).

 *This project is in pre-release, and as such, is a preview.
 Many features are in development.*

 <div align="center">